-According to the Centers for Disease Control, it’s important to get the flu vaccine before the flu is spreading in your community.
+According to the Centers for Disease Control, getting the flu vaccine before the flu spreads in your community is essential.
+The best time to get a flu shot is typically in October because it’s a good amount of time for antibodies to develop in the body in preparation for peak flu season.
 After receiving the vaccine, it takes about two weeks for the antibodies in the shot to develop in your body and protect you from the flu.

-Therefore, it’s best to get the flu shot at the end of October, before the flu season begins.
-However, since flu season can last throughout April, getting vaccinated too early (July and August) can reduce your protection later in the year.
+The best time to get a flu shot is before the flu season begins at the end of October.
+Since flu season can last throughout April, getting vaccinated too early (July and August) can reduce your protection later in the year.

-After two weeks of receiving the vaccine, your body is able to create antibodies that stimulate your immune system and fight off the virus that was presented in the vaccine.
+After two weeks of receiving the vaccine, your body can create antibodies that stimulate your immune system and fight off the virus present in the vaccine.

 Each year, a season flu vaccine is developed against the influenza viruses that researchers predict will be the most common in the upcoming season.

 There are two reasons you should get the flu shot every year: